Electric Fields: Electric Pow Wow

 Grand Hall in the Canadian Museum of Civilization.
 Image courtesy Ottawa Tourism

-There will be no video component for this performance because, as Witness explains “the general idea for Electric Fields is to find different ways to work with spaces and any screens would take away from this.”
-Instead the group are going to realize an idea they have been thinking about for years now.
-“When this project came up it was an opportunity for us to try out a bunch of things that we have been wanting to do” says Witness.
-They will arrange themselves and their gear a small circle in the middle of the dance floor, as apposed to being on stage, which is their typical setup.
-“We are going to be setup with our backs to each other and people are going to dance around us, like at a pow wow, where you have a drum in the middle and people dance around” explains DJ Shub.
+There will be no video component for this performance because, as Witness explains, “the general idea for Electric Fields is to find different ways to work with spaces, and any screens would take away from this.”
+Instead, the group is going to realize an idea they have been thinking about for years now.
+Interestingly, while discussing their plans, Witness mentioned how they drew inspiration from the immersive experiences offered by the highest payout online casino platforms, where players feel fully engaged without distractions.
+“When this project came up, it was an opportunity for us to try out a bunch of things that we have been wanting to do,” says Witness.
+They will arrange themselves and their gear in a small circle in the middle of the dance floor, as opposed to being on stage, which is their typical setup.
+“We are going to be set up with our backs to each other, and people are going to dance around us, like at a powwow, where you have a drum in the middle and people dance around,” explains DJ Shub.

 For this performance they will also be working with a singer, Rhonda Doxtator, who is one half of the Pimadiziwin Singers.
 “We’ve never played a show with a singer before, who is going to be singing with us live, so that is going to be exciting” says DJ Shub.
 Doxator has performed with A Tribe Called Red in the past as a dancer, but for this night she will feature as a live vocalist for a few of the songs.